ZirwesSecurity/LinuxSecurity/SecuringSSH.md

-    IdentityFile ~/.ssh/myClientSSHKey # whatever the filename was during key generation Port 573 # same as the one specified on the server ForwardX11 no # default: no. Unless X connections should be used StrictHostKeyChecking yes # careful: only set this to yes AFTER having logged into the server once
+    IdentityFile ~/.ssh/myClientSSHKey # whatever the filename was during key generation Port 573 # same as the one specified on the server ForwardX11 no # default: no. Unless X connections should be used PreferredAuthentications publickey # match this with the server AddKeysToAgent yes # convenience: will remember the private key in the ssh-agent so
-                              # (an entry in ~/.ssh/known_hosts must already exist)
-                              # See also the section about host key signing below
-    PreferredAuthentications publickey # match this with the server AddKeysToAgent yes # convenience: will remember the private key in the ssh-agent so
                        # passwords have to be typed only once per session